Why Operación Sonrisa is close to Bernardo Villars' heart

-Villars has been secretary of the charity’s board for the last two years, a 12 strong group of directors who volunteer their services for free (medical staff are not paid for their involvement, either).
+Villars has been secretary of the charity’s board for the last 5 years, a 12 strong group of directors who volunteer their services for free (medical staff are not paid for their involvement, either).

 Operación Sonrisa wants to eradicate the condition of cleft lip and palates in Honduras, and the Dominican Republic, but there are several challenges to their mission.